techie2000/ring-mqtt/README.md

 Please read the detailed [camera documentation](docs/CAMERAS.md) for more details on configuring live streaming.

 #### External RTSP Server Access
 When using the camera support for live streams the Docker container will also run a local instance of rtsp-simple-server.
 If your streaming platform runs on the same host you can usually just access directly via the Docker network, however, if you want to access the stream from other host on the network you can expose the RTSP port during startup as well.
-Note that, if you choose to export the port, it is HIGHLY recommended to set a live stream user and password using the appropriate configuration options.
+Note that, if you choose to export the port, it is HIGHLY recommended setting a live stream user and password using the appropriate configuration options.

 To export the RTSP port externally simple add the standard Docker port options to your run command, something like "-p 8554:8554" would allow external media player clients to access the RTSP server on TCP port 8554.

 ### Arming Bypass
 By default, attempts to arm the alarm when any contact sensors are in faulted state will fail with an audible message from the base station that sensors require bypass.
-Arming will retry 5 times evern 10 seconds giving time for doors/windows to be closed, however, if sensors still require bypass after this time, arming will fail.
+Arming will retry 5 times every 10 seconds giving time for doors/windows to be closed, however, if sensors still require bypass after this time, arming will fail.

-Starting with version 4.4.0, ring-mqtt exposes an Arming Bypass Mode switch which can by toggled to change this arming behavior.
+Starting with version 4.4.0, ring-mqtt exposes an Arming Bypass Mode switch which can be toggled to change this arming behavior.
 When this switch is "on", arming commands will automatically bypass any faulted contact sensors.
 While this option always default to "off", if you prefer the default state to always be "on" you can create an automation to toggle it to "on" state any time it's detect as off.

 ### Limiting Locations
 By default, this script will discover and monitor enabled devices across all locations, even shared locations for which you have permissions.
 To limit monitored locations you can create a separate account and assign only the desired resources to it, or you can pass location_ids using the appropriate config option.
 To get the location id from the ring website simply login to [Ring.com](https://ring.com/users/sign_in) and look at the address bar in the browser.
 It will look similar to ```https://account.ring.com/account/dashboard?l=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx``` with the last path element being the location id (the id is after l=).